 - What do I need to do once I start trading?

 - Do I need a property?
-If so:-

 - Do I need a registered office in the UK?

 - Do I need personnel?
-If so:-

 - Do I need a website?

-- What is data protection?
+- What data protection rules apply?

-- Do I need trading contracts (e.g. terms of business or sale, distribution agreements)
+- Do I need trading contracts (e.g. terms of business or sale, distribution agreements)?

-|The business is owned and run by one individual.
+|Sole Trader||The business is owned and run by one individual.
 There is no legal distinction between the owner and the business.
 The sole trader takes all of the profits but also all the liabilities of the business.|

-|This is a hybrid structure, between a partnership and a limited company.A LLP is a separate legal entity.
-It is registered at Companies House and is governed by the Companies Act.Members’ personal liability is limited.A LLP does not have shareholders or directors and is taxed like a partnership in that the profits are divided among the partners (members), who pay tax on their own share at a rate appropriate to their circumstances.|
+|Limited Liability Partnership (LLP)||This is a hybrid structure, between a partnership and a limited company.An LLP is a separate legal entity.
+It is registered at Companies House and is governed by the Companies Act.Members’ personal liability is limited.An LLP does not have shareholders or directors and is taxed like a partnership, meaning that profits are divided among the partners (members) who then pay tax on their own share at a rate appropriate to their circumstances.|

-|A limited company is a separate legal entity, which can be limited by shares or by guarantee.
-The members’ (otherwise known as shareholders’) liability is limited.
+|Limited Company (this note focuses on private limited companies.
+However, there can also be public limited companies, whose shares may be publicly traded.)||A limited company is a separate legal entity, which can be limited by shares or by guarantee.
+The members’ (usually called shareholders) liability is limited.
 In the case of shares it is limited to the amount paid (and unpaid) on the shares they hold or, in the case of guarantee, to the amount they have agreed to contribute to the company’s assets if it is wound up.A company limited by shares is most common.
-Shares make it easier to pass on ownership of the business and provide different ways of managing your tax affairs and possibly giving incentives to employees.Companies are governed by the Companies Act 2006.
-Consequently there are a lot of rules to follow (there can be criminal penalties if you get it wrong).|
+Shares make it easier to pass on ownership of the business, provide different ways of managing tax affairs and possibly giving incentives to employees.Companies are governed by the Companies Act 2006.
+There are many rules to follow (with potential criminal penalties for breaches).|

 - Regulations when setting up a Business in the UK